fossilet/leetcode/README.md

-leetcode
+Solutions to LeetCode OJ
 ========

-Leetcode solutions in Python
+My solutions to problems on [LeetCode Online Judge](https://oj.leetcode.com/) in Python.